Amica life insurance review 2021

 According to Amica’s website, a $150,000 10-year term policy for a 30-year-old female will cost $9.84 a month or $118.08 a year.
 This is based on no tobacco use and a good health classification rate.

 Young and healthy people can get the lowest life insurance rates.
-But here are some factors that can help you get a lower rate:
+Speak with an Amica life insurance agent to learn more about its specific health classifications.
+Typical factors that can help you get a lower rate:

 - Five years tobacco-free